How to Choose a Medical Speciality

 Remember also that speciality training is not a one-way ticket.
 Changing your mind after gaining new information or a change in life circumstances is entirely valid.

 Each person has their own priorities and preferences.
 Decide what is right for you!
 Separate the influence of others – especially on what fields are perceived as “prestigious”.
 Use your years as a junior doctor to learn about yourself as a person and a clinician.
-Choose the medical speciality that you think best matches you and will give you the greatest fulfilment long-term.
+Choose the medical speciality that you think best matches you and will give you the greatest fulfilment in the long term.

 Leave a Reply